 The Cuyahoga Soil & Water Conservation District houses the Euclid Creek Watershed Program Manager, the Program’s full time staff person who implements the Euclid Creek Watershed Action Plan and acts as the liaison between the ECWC and FOEC.
-The Program Manager also assists with the implementation of the public involvement and public education (PIPE) components of the NPDES Phase II of the Euclid Creek watershed.
+The Program Manager also assists with the implementation of the public involvement and public education (PIPE) components of the NPDES Phase II Program for communities in the Euclid Creek Watershed.

-The Program Manager’s position is funded through a Memorandum of Understanding with the nine participating Euclid Creek Watershed Council communities, as well as through an ODNR watershed coordinator grant, through FOEC’s NEORSD Operating Support grant from years past, and through considerable in-kind support of the Cuyahoga Soil and Water Conservation District (e.g. benefits package, office space, use of equipment and SWCD vehicles, etc.).
+The Program Manager’s position is funded through a Memorandum of Understanding with the nine participating Euclid Creek Watershed Council communities, as well as through FOEC’s NEORSD Operating Support grant from years past, and through considerable in-kind support of the Cuyahoga Soil and Water Conservation District (e.g. benefits package, office space, use of equipment and SWCD vehicles, etc.).